 Learning Math with Safari Ltd.

-Symmetrical means that something is the same on both sides of a central dividing line.
-For example, each half of a square is symmetrical.
-A fun way to explore symmetry is to play the I build, you build game with building blocks.
+A fun way to explore symmetry is to play the I build, you build game with building blocks (that have duplicates of the same pieces), like TileBlox Magnet Tiles or BiOBUDDi Blocks.
 This is a partner game where one partner builds something, and the other partner has to reproduce a symmetrical structure next to it.
 It is helpful to use a two colored mat or a paper folded in half.

 More information on Symmetry: